 Dō typically manifests itself as an art which is practiced as a way of life.
 Dō is hard to explain, since the Western tradition does not use arts, crafts, or sports as a means to teach spiritual or ethical truths.
 The closest equivalent in Western philosophy would be to achieve araté through phronesis.

 Dō and jutsu are linked, like the two sides of a coin.
 They are complements, not opposites.
-Dō is not opposed to jutsu; dō is gradually revealed through a series of epiphanies, induced by a serious commitment to jutsu.
+Dō is not opposed to jutsu; dō is gradually revealed through a series of epiphanies which are induced by a serious commitment to jutsu.